line/line-sdk-android/README.md

 # Setup #
 ### Pre-request
-Create your own LINE Channel and follow the instuctions [here](https://developers.line.biz/en/docs/android-sdk/integrate-line-login/) to link your app to your channel.
+Create your own LINE Channel and follow the instructions [here](https://developers.line.biz/en/docs/android-sdk/integrate-line-login/) to link your app to your channel.

 ### Gradle
 Setup current line-sdk version